Nidhisha08/PYTHON/README.md

 # PYTHON
-This file contains about the data structure
+This file contains about the data structure,numpy,pandas, data analysis
 <br>
 solved the problems from geeksforgeeks and pynative website.
 <br>